-Is there a list of applications notes?
+Is there a list of application notes?

-Do you offer complete systems, including the meter, cable and sensor?
+Do you offer complete systems, including the meter, cable, and sensor?

 Yes.
 By starting with our Catalog you can find all of our target magnet options, mating connection options, meters and controllers, and other sensor accessories.

 I don't have a gear that I can detect; how can Iwhat get speed information?